idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/step03a.md

 ### `AuxVariables`

 We introduce a new auxiliary variable `T` (for temperature).
-Auxiliary variables are variables we're not solvong for, but are computing directly.
-To simplify this step we are not soving a heat conduction problem, but instead just prescribe a global temperature that is rising with time (see next section).
+Auxiliary variables are variables we're not solving for, but are computing directly.
+To simplify this step we are not solving a heat conduction problem, but instead just prescribing a global temperature that is rising with time (see next section).
-Auxiliary variables can be couple in everywhere regular (so called _nonlinear_) variables are coupled.
+Auxiliary variables can be coupled in everywhere regular (so called _nonlinear_) variables are coupled.
 They are a great tool for simplifying a model during development.